The Wayƒarers Journal ©

 During January 2019, I began examine my nutritional supplements in order to determine which ones will be added to my newest batch of MRP.
 A year later, with the outbreak of COVID19, I reexamine this mixture of powder for a more potent batch of immune supplements which will take me through much of this year, 2020.

-This powder mix from supplement capsules will be called my primary Supplement Powder Mix (SPMA) and the basic ingredients will include at least the following amount per serving:
+This powder mix, obtained from combining the supplements from capsules into a mixture is called my Primary Supplement Powder Mix will include at least the following basic ingredients in the amount per serving shown:

 Plant Digestive Enzymes (2 each 100 mg),